docker-library/docs/rabbitmq/content.md

 $ docker run -d --hostname my-rabbit --name some-rabbit %%IMAGE%%:3
 ```

+This will start a RabbitMQ container listening on the default port of 5672.
 If you give that a minute, then do `docker logs some-rabbit`, you'll see in the output a block similar to:

 	=INFO REPORT==== 6-Jul-2015::20:47:02 ===
 	node           : rabbit@my-rabbit